 Can you use a shop vac without a dust bag?

 Much like a filter, it’s advisable to use a dust bag if you are vacuuming dry stuff.
 When you suck dry things without a dust bag, it will create a mess in the canister.
-It will even clog the filter sooner and leek dust back out of the vacuum cleaner.
+It will even clog the filter sooner and leak dust back out of the vacuum cleaner.
 Here’s a video that clearly explains how a filter bag can make a difference in the cleaning process.

 what can you vacuum with a shop vac?

 The great thing about a shop vac is its ability to suck up just about everything with regard to dry and wet debris.
 Nails, liquid, and screws to name a few.
 Unlike a normal vacuum cleaner, these won’t stop a shop vac.
 Even pet hairs are no match for their power.